openvenues/libpostal/README.md

 Raison d'être
 -------------

-libpostal was created as part of the [OpenVenues](https://github.com/openvenues/openvenues) project to solve the problem of venue deduping.
+libpostal was originally created as part of the [OpenVenues](https://github.com/openvenues/openvenues) project to solve the problem of venue deduping.
 In OpenVenues, we have a data set of millions of places derived from terabytes of web pages from the [Common Crawl](http://commoncrawl.org/).
 The Common Crawl is published monthly, and so even merging the results of two crawls produces significant duplicates.